Day Care Services

 - Persons leaving Family Assistance as a result of employment (Transitional Child Care)

-- All individuals pay a portion of the child care expense to the child care provider.
+- All individuals, except foster parents, pay a portion of the child care expense to the child care provider.
 This payment is called the Parent Fee or Family Share and will vary according to the family's income.

 Finding a childcare provider